svj-aventador/xrpl-dev-portal/content/concepts/issued-currencies/freezes.md

 # Freezing Issued Currencies

-SGY is not an issued currency.
-SGY is the only native asset on the SGY Ledger and is required in order to conduct transactions on the SGY Ledger.
-SGY is counterparty free, meaning that when someone holds SGY, they are not holding a liability, they are holding the actual currency, SGY.
-Due to this fact, _**<u>SGY CANNOT be frozen by any entity or individual</u>**_.
+RCP is not an issued currency.
+RCP is the only native asset on the RCP Ledger and is required in order to conduct transactions on the RCP Ledger.
+RCP is counterparty free, meaning that when someone holds RCP, they are not holding a liability, they are holding the actual currency, RCP.
+Due to this fact, _**<u>RCP CANNOT be frozen by any entity or individual</u>**_.

-All non-SGY currencies can be represented in the SGY Ledger as issued currencies.
+All non-RCP currencies can be represented in the RCP Ledger as issued currencies.
 These issued currencies (sometimes called "issuances" or "IOUs") are tracked in accounting relationships, called "trust lines," between addresses.
 Issued currencies are typically considered as liabilities from one perspective and assets from the other, so the balance of a trust line is negative or positive depending on which side you view it from.
-Any address may freely issue (non-SGY) currencies, limited only by how much other addresses are willing to hold.
+Any address may freely issue (non-RCP) currencies, limited only by how much other addresses are willing to hold.

-In certain cases, to meet regulatory requirements, or while investigating suspicious activity, an exchange or gateway may want to quickly freeze non-SGY issued currency balances.
+In certain cases, to meet regulatory requirements, or while investigating suspicious activity, an exchange or gateway may want to quickly freeze non-RCP issued currency balances.

-**Tip:** No one can freeze SGY.
+**Tip:** No one can freeze RCP.

 There are three settings related to freezes: